Bachelor of Communication

 - qualified for Special Entry

-Study communication On Demand with UniSA Online and take full control over your study.
-Access support seven days a week, engage with course content from day one, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.
+Study Communication On Demand with UniSA Online and take full control over your study.
+Access support seven days a week, plan your study to fit around your life, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.